-From Elizabethan times a form of this service existed, and this utilised the Great Essex Road and its intersections which emanted from it between London and Harwich.
-The mail was conveyed one a week in 1625, and eventually stageposts for fresh horses were set-up with postmasters along every 'postal' roads such as this-- these became post towns.
-In additon many of these masters often ran the local inn, and it was he who provided the horses for the postboy.
+From Elizabethan times a form of this service existed, and this utilised the Great Essex Road and its intersections which emanated from it between London and Harwich.
+The mail was conveyed one a week in 1625, and eventually stage posts for fresh horses were set-up with postmasters along every 'postal' road such as this-- these became post towns.
+Many of these masters often ran the local inn, and it was he who provided the horses for the post boy.

 The first known date of a service in Barking is 1692, and in this time a footpost existed run by the London Penny Post.
 This was brought in by William Dockwra in 1680, and also excepted parcels up to 1lb in weight.